pulumi/pulumi-hugo/themes/default/content/learn/embedding-pulumi/building-api/index.md

 layout: topic
 date: 2021-12-15
 draft: false
-description: Here is a brief description of what this topic will cover.
-meta_desc: Here is a brief description of what this topic will cover.
+description: |
+    Build your first encapsulation of the Pulumi CLI with Pulumi's Automation API.
+meta_desc: |
+    Build your first encapsulation of the Pulumi CLI with Pulumi's Automation API.
 index: 1
 estimated_time: 10
 meta_image: meta.png